 The first band I saw live post-pandemic.
-The show opened up my appreciation of a record I already loved and gave me a new understanding of its essential elements.
+The show opened up my appreciation for a record I already loved and gave me a new depth of understanding of its essential elements.
 That's what we've missed from the lack of live music over the past couple years.
 The name attraction here is Delvon Lamarr, of course, and sitting right behind his organ (hey now) was a treat.
-Each hand has a specific role in each song and while it sounds effortless on record, it looks much more complex in person.
+Each hand has a specific role in every song and while it sounds effortless on record, it looks much more complex in person.
 I won't fall for just any organist because they're sitting at a Hammond B3.
 They need to bring it.
 And I don't want a Booker T wannabe either.
 I want something fresh and innovative.
 That said, if this band was named the Jimmy James Guitar Trio, you wouldn't bat an eye.
 Instead of an organist with a great guitar player, you'd have a guitar player with a great organist.
 Jimmy is clearly the second star of this show.
 His guitar is a crucial component of the band's sound (and he's very entertaining onstage).
-They are both incredible musicians and cohorts.
-Taken together, with a drummer to provide the core rhythm, they've one of the best records of the year.
+They are both incredible musicians and charming cohorts.
+Taken together, with a drummer to provide the core rhythm, they've made one of the best records of the year.

 "Right Place, Right Time"